massahud/go-flooding/README.md

 # Flooding
-simple kata of a flooding in 4 directions
+simple flooding in 4 directions